MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

 ```

 Similarly, expressions in single-quoted strings are not evaluated.
 They are
-interpreted as literals.
+interpreted as string literals.
 For example:

 ```powershell
 'The value of $(2+3) is 5.'